top of page

 1. Nurture Joy

-Supporting your nutrition is key - but so is looking after your emotional energy.
-That includes staying connected to the things that bring comfort, meaning, and a sense of you during this time.
+Supporting your nutrition is important, and so is looking after your emotional energy.
+This can include staying connected to the people, activities and routines that help you feel anchored.

-Spend time with people who lift you up, and try to limit situations that feel draining where possible.
-You are still you - even if some things feel different right now.
-Lean into the hobbies, interests, and moments that feel nourishing or grounding.
-Prioritising what lights you up is a powerful way to support your strength and sense of self as you move through treatment.
+Spend time with those who lift you up, and try to limit situations that feel draining where you can.
+Activities and connections that feel grounding or familiar can help you stay in touch with your sense of self, even when other parts of life feel different.
+Lean into the hobbies, interests and small moments that feel sustaining.
+Making space for what matters to you can help support your strength as you move through treatment.

 Women chatting on the beach, cancer nutrition prehabilitation